 Testing

-F3D has an expansive suite of tests, you may want to run them locally, either to validate your build or because you are contributing to F3D and want to add/modify a test.
+F3D has an extensive suite of tests that can be run locally, either to validate your build or because you are contributing to F3D and want to add/modify a test.

 CMake Options

-There is a few CMake options to F3D testing configuration:
+There are a few CMake options to configure the F3D testing framework:

-• BUILD_TESTING: Enable the tests, off by default.
+• BUILD_TESTING: Enable the test framework, off by default.
+Requires git LFS if repository is cloned.

 • F3D_TESTING_ENABLE_RENDERING_TESTS: An option to enable/disable test that require rendering capabilities, on by default.